WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 more complex than {{?I-D.ietf-httpbis-header-structure}} allows, so they're single items for now.

-## Significant headers of an exchange ## {#significant-headers}

-The significant headers of an exchange are:

-* The method (Section 4 of {{!RFC7231}}) and effective request URI (Section 5.5
-  of {{!RFC7230}}) of the request.
-* The response status code (Section 6 of {{!RFC7231}}) and the response header fields whose names are listed in that exchange's `Signed-Headers` header field ({{signed-headers}}), in the order they appear in that header field.
-If a response header field name from `Signed-Headers` does not appear in the exchange's response header fields, the exchange has no significant headers.

-If the exchange's `Signed-Headers` header field is not present, doesn't parse as a Structured Header ({{!I-D.ietf-httpbis-header-structure}}) or doesn't follow the constraints on its value described in {{signed-headers}}, the exchange has no significant headers.

-### Open Questions ### {#oq-significant-headers}

-Do the significant headers of an exchange need to include the `Signed-Headers` header field itself?

 ## CBOR representation of exchange headers ## {#cbor-representation}

 To sign an exchange's headers, they need to be serialized into a byte string.